 For PPCC, “faith context” means that we are sensitive to spiritual issues, and we understand that the faith of our clients offers a resource to healing and wellness.
 We respect people’s individuality, including their spiritual or religious beliefs.
 If a client desires to frame the conversation in faith terms, then the counselor has the training and the skills to respond in ways that are both therapeutic and respectful.

 All of our therapists are licensed by the Commonwealth of Virginia as Marriage & Family Therapists, Professional Counselors, and/or Clinical Social Workers.
 PPCC's resident and interns are in the process of licensure.
-Eight members of our counseling staff are ordained.
+Six members of our counseling staff are ordained.

 PPCC accepts Aetna, Anthem (Blue Cross/Blue Shield), Military One Source (Active Duty Military, and their family members), Cigna, Optima, TRICARE (military members – active duty and retired – and their family members), United Healthcare, and Value Options.